-The mishandling of the Richard Jewell investigation is a case study in irresponsible reporting by the press and reckless investigation by the FBI.
+The story of what happened to Richard Jewell is now a case study in irresponsible reporting by the press and reckless investigation by the FBI.

-“This case has everything — the FBI, the press, the violation of the Bill of Rights, from the First to the Sixth Amendment,” Jewell’s attorney, Watson Bryant, said of his client’s infamous case.
+“This case has everything — the FBI, the press, the violation of the Bill of Rights, from the First to the Sixth Amendment,” said Watson Bryant, one of Jewell’s attorneys, of his client’s infamous case.

-The catalyst of the inquiry into Jewell’s innocence was a phone call made by Piedmont College President Ray Cleere, Jewell’s former boss who told the FBI about the security guard’s alleged overzealousness and his forced departure.
-But no one else can be held accountable for the mismanagement of the investigation except the bureau.
+The catalyst of the inquiry into Jewell’s innocence was a phone call made by Piedmont College President Ray Cleere, Jewell’s former boss, who told the FBI about the security guard’s alleged overzealousness and his forced departure from the school.
+But no one else can be held accountable for the mismanagement of the investigation except for the bureau.

 A Vanity Fair report a year after the bombing revealed internal tensions stemming from toxic rivalries and a micromanaging leadership, specifically from then-FBI Director Louis Freeh, within the agency.
 The FBI’s treatment of the case was so bad that an inquiry was made, and Richard Jewell was invited to testify at congressional hearings over the bureau’s conduct.

-It was revealed Richard Jewell had been interrogated as a suspect under false pretenses by FBI agents directly handling the bombing case.
+It was then revealed that Richard Jewell had been interrogated as a suspect under false pretenses by FBI agents who were directly handling the bombing case.
 On July 30, 1996, FBI agents Don Johnson and Diader Rosario brought Jewell to the agency’s headquarters for questioning under the guise of helping them make a training video for first responders.

 Reexaminations of the reporting surrounding the case also revealed egregious journalistic mistakes.
-The tone of the coverage insinuated Jewell’s guilt despite lack of evidence to support the claim and painted him as a fame-hungry wannabe cop.
+The tone of the coverage insinuated that Richard Jewell was guilty despite the lack of evidence to support this claim and painted him as a fame-hungry wannabe hero.

-Dave Kindred, a columnist at the Atlanta Journal-Constitution, compared Richard Jewell to convicted murderer and alleged child serial killer Wayne Williams: “Like this one, that suspect was drawn to the blue lights and sirens of police work.
+Meanwhile, Dave Kindred, a columnist at the Atlanta Journal-Constitution, not only implied that Richard Jewell was guilty but also compared him to convicted murderer and suspected child serial killer Wayne Williams: “Like this one, that suspect was drawn to the blue lights and sirens of police work.
 Like this one, he became famous in the aftermath of murder.”

-Jewell sued several news outlets for libel and won settlements from Piedmont College, the New York Post, CNN and NBC (the latter for a reported $500,000) but lost a decade-long battle with Cox Enterprises, the parent company of the Atlanta paper.
+After the investigation, Richard Jewell sued several news outlets for libel and won settlements from Piedmont College, the New York Post, CNN, and NBC (the latter for a reported $500,000).
+However, he lost a decade-long battle with Cox Enterprises, the parent company of the Atlanta paper.

-His libel case against the Journal-Constitution continued years after his death in 2007 and went all the way up to the Georgia Supreme Court.
-But the Court ruled that because the paper’s reporting was true at the time – that he was indeed an FBI suspect in the days after the bombing — it didn’t owe Jewell or his family anything.
+The libel case against the Journal-Constitution continued years after Richard Jewell’s death in 2007 and even went all the way up to the Georgia Supreme Court.
+But the Court ultimately ruled that because the paper’s reporting was true at the time of publication — that he was indeed an FBI suspect in the days after the bombing — it didn’t owe Jewell or his family anything.

-Nevertheless, no amount of reparations could ever give Jewell back what he lost: his dignity and peace.
+Nevertheless, no amount of settlements could have ever given Richard Jewell back two important things he lost: his dignity and peace.